PipeWire/pipewire/spa/plugins/bluez5/README-Telephony.md

 # PipeWire Bluetooth Telephony service

-The Telephony service is a D-Bus user session service that allows applications to communicate with the HFP native backend in order to control phone calls.
+The Telephony service is a D-Bus service that allows applications to communicate with the HFP native backend in order to control phone calls.
 Phone call features are a core part of the HFP specification and are available when a mobile phone is paired (therefore, PipeWire acts as the Hands-Free and the phone is the Audio Gateway).

-The service is exposed on the session bus and registered under the well-known name "org.freedesktop.PipeWire.Telephony".
+The service is exposed on the user session bus by default, but there is an option to make it available on the system bus instead.

+The service implements its own interfaces alongside the standard DBus Introspectable, ObjectManager and Properties interfaces, where needed.
+These interfaces are mostly compatible with the ofono Manager, VoiceCallManager and VoiceCall interfaces.
+For compatibility, the `org.ofono.Manager`, `org.ofono.VoiceCallManager` and `org.ofono.VoiceCall` are also implemented with any additional compatibility methods & signals are necessary to allow ofono-based applications to be able to work just by modifying the service name, the manager object path and the operating bus (session vs system).

+In addition, to the compatibility interfaces, there is a runtime option to also register the service as `org.ofono` on the system bus, making it a drop-in replacement for ofono.
+Note, however, that this service is not a full replacement, but only for the Bluetooth-based voice calls.

 ## Manager Object

 ```
 Service         org.freedesktop.PipeWire.Telephony
+            or  org.ofono
 Object path     /org/freedesktop/PipeWire/Telephony
+            or  /
+Implements      org.ofono.Manager
-Implements      org.freedesktop.DBus.Introspectable
+                org.freedesktop.DBus.Introspectable
                 org.freedesktop.DBus.ObjectManager
 ```

 The manager object is always available and allows applications to get access to the connected audio gateways.

+The object path is set to `/` when ofono service compatibility is enabled, in which case the service name `org.ofono` is also registered instead of `org.freedesktop.PipeWire.Telephony`.

-AudioGateway objects are announced via the standard DBus ObjectManager interface.
+The methods and signals below are made available on the `org.ofono.Manager` interface, for compatibility.
+AudioGateway objects are normally announced via the standard DBus ObjectManager interface.

+### Methods

+`array{object,dict} GetModems()`

+Get an array of AudioGateway objects and properties that represents the currently connected audio gateways.

+### Signals

+`ModemAdded(object path, dict properties)`

+Signal that is sent when a new audio gateway is added.
+It contains the object path of the new audio gateway and also its properties.

+`ModemRemoved(object path)`

+Signal that is sent when an audio gateway has been removed.
+The object path is no longer accessible after this signal and only emitted for reference.

-## AudioGateway Interface
+## AudioGateway Object

 ```
 Service         org.freedesktop.PipeWire.Telephony
+            or  org.ofono
+Object path     /org/freedesktop/PipeWire/Telephony/{ag0,ag1,...}
-Interface       org.freedesktop.PipeWire.Telephony.AudioGateway1
+Implements      org.freedesktop.PipeWire.Telephony.AudioGateway1
+                org.ofono.VoiceCallManager
-Requires        org.freedesktop.DBus.Introspectable
+                org.freedesktop.DBus.Introspectable
                 org.freedesktop.DBus.ObjectManager
-Object path     /org/freedesktop/PipeWire/Telephony/{ag0,ag1,...}
 ```

-Audio gateway objects represent the currently connected AG devices (typically mobile phones) and should implement the `org.freedesktop.PipeWire.Telephony.AudioGateway1` interface as well the standard `org.freedesktop.DBus.Introspectable`, `org.freedesktop.DBus.Properties` and `org.freedesktop.DBus.ObjectManager` interfaces.
+Audio gateway objects represent the currently connected AG devices (typically mobile phones).

+The methods, signals and properties listed below are made available on both `org.freedesktop.PipeWire.Telephony.AudioGateway1` and `org.ofono.VoiceCallManager` interfaces, unless explicitly documented otherwise.

-Call objects are announced via the standard DBus ObjectManager interface.
+Call objects are announced via both the standard DBus ObjectManager interface and via the `org.ofono.VoiceCallManager` interface, for compatibility.

 ### Methods

+`array{object,dict} GetCalls()`

+Get an array of call object paths and properties that represents the currently present calls.

+This method call should only be used once when an application starts up.
+Further call additions and removal shall be monitored via CallAdded and CallRemoved signals.

+NOTE: This method is implemented only on the `org.ofono.VoiceCallManager` interface, for compatibility.
+Call announcements are normally made available via the standard `org.freedesktop.DBus.ObjectManager` interface.

 `object Dial(string number)`